fasiha/curtiz/README.md

 As far as command-line tools go, Curtiz won't win any awards, but I have sought to make it ergonomic to fill in blanks, out of order if you prefer, etc.

+Also note that you can learn a sentence, and then add `◊related` or `◊cloze` sub-facts to it.
+The next time the sentence flashcard is up for review, Curtiz will ask you to learn these new sub-facts.

 ## Automatic reading and cloze generation with Japanese parsers

 If you have MeCab and J.DepP installed, you can leave out the reading, and Curtiz will fill it in for you.
 So for example, if you had the following:

-#### ◊sent ゆきがふりはじめました :: Snow began falling. :: 雪が降り始めました。
+#### ◊sent :: Snow began falling. :: 雪が降り始めました。

-After you either `quiz` or `learn`, you'll see that
+Note how there is *no* reading before the first `::`.
+After you either `quiz` *or* `learn`, you'll see that
-1. the reading has been automatically added to the header, and
+1. the reading 「ゆきがふりはじめました」has been automatically added to the header, and
 2. the following bullets added under the header:
   - ◊related?? ゆき :: ? :: 雪
   - ◊related?? ふる :: ? :: 降る